Shibe53/cybersec_tool/README.md

 ## System Description

-This environment creates a private network with three containers:
+This environment creates a private network with four containers:
 - **Victim**: Alpine Linux container that sends HTTP requests
 - **Attacker**: Kali Linux container with network analysis tools
 - **Website**: Nginx web server with a login form
+- **DNS Server**: BIND9 recursive DNS resolver for DNS cache poisoning demonstrations

 The containers are connected via a Docker bridge network and communicate using fixed IP addresses.

 ## Components

-- **Victim Container** (`172.18.0.10`): Runs an automated script that sends login requests every 5 seconds
+- **Victim Container** (`172.18.0.10`): Runs an automated script that sends login requests every 5 seconds.
+Configured to use the local DNS server at 172.18.0.40.
 - **Attacker Container** (`172.18.0.20`): Kali Linux with Scapy, tcpdump, nmap, and other security tools
 - **Website Container** (`172.18.0.30`): Nginx server that serves a login page and logs authentication attempts
+- **DNS Server Container** (`172.18.0.40`): BIND9 recursive DNS resolver that forwards queries to external DNS servers (8.8.8.8, 8.8.4.4).
+Caches DNS responses for up to 24 hours.
+Essential for DNS cache poisoning demonstrations as it provides a target DNS server with cacheable responses.

 ## Setup Instructions